 "If you're anything like me, the last place you think to clean is the thing that actually does the cleaning for you," admits Henderson.
 "Your dishwasher, washing machine, and garbage disposal are all places that can harbor bacteria and put out some major funk that no house should have.
 Run your empty dishwasher with dishwashing detergent and vinegar to help remove any bacteria, run your empty washing machine with white vinegar to clean it out, and throw a few slices of lemon down your disposal to help clean it out and bring a fresh scent to it."

-Cleaning expert and home stager Tori Toth chimes in: "Make the microwave shine inside by placing equal amounts of vinegar and water in a microwave-safe bowl.
+Cleaning expert and home stager Tori Toth offers this advice: "Make the microwave shine inside by placing equal amounts of vinegar and water in a microwave-safe bowl.
 Nuke the solution in the microwave for five to 10 minutes, and then wipe the surface clean with a sponge soaked in warm water."

 Let Plumbing Clean Itself